natenka/pyneng-book-en/docs/source/book/12_useful_modules/argparse.rst

         add                add data to db
         get                get data from db

-Note that each nested parser that is created in the script is displayed as a command in the usage hint:
+Note that each nested parser that is created in the script is displayed as a command in usage hint:

 ::